nmeum/archive-mail/README.md

 This will propagate the following changes to the archive:

-1. New messages in `cur/` and `new/` from the current maildir, which were previously not tracked in the archive.
+1. New messages from the current maildir, which were previously not tracked in the archive.
 2. Changed flags, or file names in general, of messages already tracked in the maildir archive.
 3. Location changes of messages in the archive.
 For example, messages